tamlyn/react-native-elementary/README.md

 > Use [Elementary Audio][elem] in your React Native app

-This is alpha quality software. **iOS only for now**, PRs welcome for Android support.
+This is alpha quality software.

 [elem]: https://elementary.audio